iAamir3924/Bringing-Structural-Implications-and-Binding-Affinity-of-KRAS-Mutants-Using-Machine-Learning/README.md

 In case of any inconvinience, please feel free to reach us at iaamirofficial@gmail.com.

 #### Demo
-#### Instruction to execute this Model
+#### Instruction to execute this model
 Run data set (as a demo)
-Download folder integrase.csv file (availabe at https://drive.google.com/open?id=1-lwMZqWrLVS9UNae7Qoe9VGMJ0HXpZis)
+Download integrase.csv file (availabe at https://drive.google.com/open?id=1-lwMZqWrLVS9UNae7Qoe9VGMJ0HXpZis)
 In the Machine Learning Data folder,
 Run the DML Training script (Python).py
 Open CMD and input: